- It rises to a peak, called the systolic pressure, at the height of the contraction of each heartbeat as the heart pumps blood out.

 - Here are people after my own heart, who love the great GKC and who incarnate his odd funky hilarious and sensible spirit better than anybody I know.

 - A man after my own heart, he still hand-codes his site for each entry, nesting tables within tables and thumbing his nose at structured data.

-- In one’s real nature, in contrast to how one may appear: he’s a good guy at heartMás ejemplos en oraciones
+- In one’s real nature, in contrast to how one may appear: he’s a good lad at heartMás ejemplos en oraciones

-deep down, basically, fundamentally, essentially, in essence, intrinsically;really, actually, truly, in factinformal when you get right down to it
+basically, fundamentally, essentially, at bottom, deep down, in essence, intrinsically, innately;really, actually, truly, in fact, in truth;French au fondinformal when you get right down to it

 - He was a strong and rugged elf who could often appear aggressive, but was truly kind and noble at heart.